xiaoyunyang/xiaoyunyang.github.io/content/about.md

 #### Hello!

 I'm a software engineer and tech entrepreneur living in New York.
-I have a full time job at a startup and bootstrapping my own startup.
-In my spare time I like to contribute to open source software and blog.
+In my spare time I like to contribute to open source software and tech blogs.

 I'm excited by opportunities that let me develop elegant solutions for obvious problems where there are no obvious solutions.
 I believe in automating wherever possible, and leveraging existing technology to quickly bootstrap solutions.
 My mantra is trial and error, which I apply to both building a startup as well as living a fulfilling life.